divyamounika/bokeh-application-for-Feature-Selection/README.md

 # bokeh-application-for-Feature-Selection
-Feature selection using Mutual Information use "bokeh serve --show FSapp" from the command prompt pointing to the directory where FSapp is stored.
+Feature selection using Mutual Information use "bokeh serve --show main.py" from the command prompt pointing to the directory where FSapp is stored.

 The application provides various ways to compute MI, Normalised MI, Adjusted MI